unoplatform/Uno.Wasm.Bootstrap/Readme.md

 }
 ```

+These properties are supported in the manifest:
+- `lightThemeBackgroundColor` (optional) to change the light theme background color
+- `darkThemeBackgroundColor` (optional)to change the dark theme background color
+- `splashScreenColor` to change the background color regardless of the theme.
+When set to `transparent`, `lightThemeBackgroundColor` and `darkThemeBackgroundColor` will be used, otherwise the default browser background color will be used.

 Once the app start, the content will be updated to show the custom logo.
 The logo must be of size 630x300 (or same ratio).

 ### Configuration of the runtime